 Robert Englund on getting 'ready to be Freddy' Krueger

-Transformation process involved coffee and a frustratingly long session a makeup chair
+Transformation process involved coffee and a frustratingly long session in a makeup chair

 It also took place in a makeup chair and involved coffee.